 What is the CTP?

-What is the CTP?The Countywide Transportation Plan (CTP) establishes near-term priorities and guides the long-term decision-making of the Alameda County Transportation Commission (Alameda CTC), with a vision for the county’s complex transportation system to encourage vibrant and livable communities.
-The CTP is updated every four years and serves as a key input into the Region’s transportation plan, Plan Bay Area.
-The current update to the CTP is called the Draft 2020 CTP and it includes transportation needs out to the year 2050.
+The Countywide Transportation Plan (CTP) establishes near-term priorities and guides long-term decision-making for the Alameda County Transportation Commission (Alameda CTC).
+It establishes a vision for the county’s complex transportation system that supports vibrant and livable communities.
+The CTP is updated every four years and serves as a key input into the region’s transportation plan, Plan Bay Area.
+The 2020 CTP covers transportation projects, policies, and programs out to the year 2050 for Alameda County.

-2020 CTP Vision and GoalsThe CTP Vision and Goals were adopted by the Alameda CTC in fall 2019.
+The CTP Vision and Goals were adopted by the Alameda CTC in fall 2019.
 These will guide Alameda CTC’s work as we implement the recommendations in the 2020 CTP.
-The vision is:

-Although the CTP is a long-range plan, the core recommendations of the plan include transportation projects and programs to advance in the next 10 years and a set of strategies with actions that help implement the vision and goals.
+Although the CTP is a long-range plan, the core recommendations of the plan include a set of priority transportation projects and programs to advance in the next 10 years and a set of complementary strategies and actions to help implement the vision and goals.
 The core recommendations will guide Alameda CTC decision-making in the coming years:

 - 10-Year Priority Projects and Programs.
 A set of projects and programs that will address current transportation needs throughout Alameda County and work towards the countywide vision and goals.
 This list also includes programs that represent long-standing agency commitments.